enebular/enebular-runtime-agent/tools/install/README.md

 ### Manual Port Configuration

-While this script will fully install enebular-agent and set it up to run at system startup, as enebular-agent also needs additional configuration specific to the selected port, if you didn't select an automatic configuration option then enebular-agent will actually fail to run to start with.
+While this script will fully install enebular-agent and set it up to run at system startup, as enebular-agent also needs additional configuration specific to the selected port, if you didn't specify an automatic configuration option then enebular-agent will actually fail to run to start with.

 To have enebular-agent run correctly, add the required files for the port (in the correct location and with the correct user permissions) as specified in the enebular-agent readme files and then restart enebular-agent.